theseus-os/Theseus/book/src/ch00-00-introduction.md

 * `nano-core`: a tiny module that is responsible for bootstrapping the OS at startup.
 * `panic_entry`: Default entry point for panics and unwinding, as required by the Rust compiler.
 * `panic_wrapper`: Wrapper functions for handling and propagating panics.
-* `path`: contains functions for navigating the filesystem / getting pointers to specific directories via the Path struct
+* `path`: contains functions for navigating the filesystem / getting pointers to specific directories via the Path struct.
 * `pci`: Basic PCI support for Theseus, x86 only.
 * `pic`: PIC (Programmable Interrupt Controller), support for a legacy interrupt controller that isn't used much.
 * `pit_clock`: PIT (Programmable Interval Timer) support for Theseus, x86 only.